pandulaDW/go-distributed-service/README.md

 # Distributed commit log service

 A distributed commit log library built using Go, protobufs and gRPC.
-The code was written by following the book `distributed services with go` (https://pragprog.com/titles/tjgo/distributed-services-with-go)
+The code was written by following the book [distributed services with go](https://pragprog.com/titles/tjgo/distributed-services-with-go).

 ## The Log Library
 - Log library consists of several abstractions.
 At the lowest level, the logs are persisted in files (store file) using a binary format.
 - Index files are created where an index entry is created for each log added.
-The index files are memory-mapped for fast access.
+The index files are memory-mapped for fast reading.
 - Each store and index file combination is wrapped in a Segment, where old segments are deleted and an active segment is maintained for writing.
 - A primary abstraction called Log is maintained around the segments.